 So What Exactly Is Clonazepam?

 Clonazepam is the generic version of Klonopin which belongs to a class of drugs known as benzodiazepines.
 Benzodiazepines depress the central nervous system and make you feel relaxed.
-Clonazepam a sedative that works on an imbalance in chemicals in the brain by treating sleep disorders, panic disorders and epileptic seizures.
+Clonazepam a sedative that works on an imbalance of chemicals in the brain by treating sleep disorders, panic disorders, and epileptic seizures.

 Clonazepam also serves a medical purpose for treating serious mental conditions but the sedating factor is what makes it desirable.
 Even when you use a benzodiazepine as a prescription, it can be challenging to stop using it.

 You may have been feeding your dependence for years before coming to the realization that you need to stop.
 This is actually normal and there are millions of others who needed to see their drug use as a problem before they could attempt a solution.